Get Tech Tips

-I have seen MANY junior techs replace hoses just because the Orings were leaking.
-Every decent hose manufacturer sells replacement Orings so you can keep those hoses in service until the hoses themselves become damaged.
+I have seen MANY junior techs replace hoses just because the O-rings were leaking.
+Every decent hose manufacturer sells replacement O-rings so that you can keep those hoses in service until the hoses themselves become damaged.

-- Use a little refrigerant oil or Nylog on your hose connections and seals to keep them from conditioned and soft longer.
+1. Use a little (a tiny bit) of refrigerant oil or Nylog on your hose connections and seals to keep them well-conditioned.

-- Check your hoses before attaching them every time.
-In my experience most seals become damaged because they get a little out of place and then get installed anyway, crushing and damaging the seal.
+2. Check your hoses before attaching them every time.
+In my experience, most seals become damaged because they get a little out of place and then get installed anyway, crushing and damaging the seal.

-- Don't over tighten your hoses, it you need to use channel locks you are doing it wrong.
+3. Don't over-tighten your hoses; if you need to use channel locks, you are doing it wrong.

-- Use the same brand of hoses on all your manifolds, recovery and evacuation kits so that you can keep extra seals for all of them on the truck.
+5. Use the same brand of hoses on all your manifolds, recovery, and evacuation kits so that you can keep extra seals for all of them on the truck.